sunnydreamer/ecom-fashion/README.md

 <!-- TODO -->

 - Cart sub info(size...)
-- Make quick add bar visible when it is in the cart
 - Click outside and close the cart
 - Home page
 - Drawer Menu